ryanwevans/case-statements-quiz-v-000/README.md

 ( ) C

-?: Of the following two examples, which is best case for a case statement:
+?: Of the following two examples, which example uses the case statement the best?:

 A: